-The Monsal Trail is a renowned cycle and walking route that follows a section of the old Manchester – London railway built in 1863.
-It is 13.7km total in length, stretching from Buxton to Bakewell, but this hike is a select section of that.
+The Monsal Trail is a renowned cycling and walking route that follows a section of the old Manchester – London railway built in 1863.
+It is 8.5mi in length, stretching from Buxton to Bakewell, but this hike is a select section of that.

-From Bakewell, turn off the A6 onto Baslow Road.
+To start the Monsal Trail, from Bakewell, turn off the A6 onto Baslow Road.
 Cross the River Wye and take an immediate right onto Coombs Road (a narrow country lane).
-Follow to the end where you can park by the trail head.
+Follow to the end where you can park by the trailhead.

 |When to do|